spryker/spryker-docs/docs/ca/dev/email-service/email-deliverability.md

 To improve your domain's reputation and increase the deliverability of your emails, there are several things you should do:

 #### Debug and troubleshoot carefully
-Your Spryker PaaS non-production environments are - by default - using a sandboxed Simple Email Service Account.
+Your Spryker PaaS non-production environments are - by default - using a sandboxed Simple Email Service (or SES) Account.
 This means that you can only send emails to [validated recipients](https://docs.spryker.com/docs/ca/dev/email-service/verify-email-addresses.html).
 This protects you from mistakenly sending faulty emails to many recipients that might report this behavior and damage the reputation of your sender's domain.
-Only request the SES Sandbox to be disabled if you are confident that your email functionality works as expected
+Only request the SES Sandbox to be disabled if you are confident that your email functionality works as expected.

 #### Configure SPF, DKIM and DMARC
 There are extensive resources available on these three concepts, so we will only provide a short explanation.
 We will be using example.com as an example email domain.